 All Tucsons come with Hyundai’s excellent 5-year/60,000-mile bumper-to-bumper warranty as well as 10-year/100,000-mile powertrain coverage

-In base SE form, the Tucson includes the less powerful 2.0-liter inline-4, cloth upholstery, air conditioning, a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto, cruise control, and automatic emergency braking as well as active lane control.
-That’s not much for over $24,000, so we recommend starting with the Tucson Value trim, which adds heated front seats, satellite and HD radio, blind spot monitors, keyless ignition, and an 8-way power driver’s seat for about $1,500 more.
+In base SE form, the Tucson includes the less powerful 2.0-liter inline-4, cloth upholstery, air conditioning, a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility, cruise control, and automatic emergency braking as well as active lane control.
+That’s not much for over $24,000, so we recommend starting with the Tucson Value trim, which adds heated front seats, satellite and HD radio, blind spot monitors, keyless ignition, and an eight-way power-adjustable driver’s seat for about $1,500 more.
 It’s our pick in the lineup.

 If you do decide to go all-in on a Tucson, the Ultimate model gets cooled front seats, heated rear seats, and an upgraded 8.0-inch touchscreen infotainment system with navigation.
 Adaptive cruise control is also standard, and a surround-view camera system is optional.